Source: https://bit.ly/2u8rRmR Public Domain Image

 Moeraki Boulders Location, Composition, and Origin

-As will come as no surprise to those who appreciate such things, many mysteries still surround the incredible Moeraki Boulders.
+As will come as no surprise to those who appreciate such things, mysteries still surround the incredible Moeraki Boulders.
 Perhaps this is fitting, given that the objects formed in an area of the world renowned for the splendor and variety of its natural environment.
-That’s because these fascinating and remarkable geological wonders formed in what now constitutes the beautiful country of New Zealand, off the coast of Australia.

-Yet, while many mysteries surround them, researchers do know some facts about these marvels of Nature.
-For one, the incredible structures formed long ago, as septarian concretions.
-Secondly, each of them consists of a highly specific combination of elements.
-These include portions of silt, clay, and mud, bonded together by calcite.
-Additionally, beneath the extremely hard outer shell, they remain relatively soft, as they are less compacted.
+For one, the incredible structures formed long ago, as what’s known to science as septarian concretions.
+Plus, each of them consists of a highly specific combination of elements.
+These materials include portions of silt, clay, and mud, bonded together by calcite.

-A few have also broken open, and their interiors eroded by the elements.
-Further, the inner cores of many of these formations have linings of calcite crystals.
-The Moeraki Boulders were formed during the Paleocene Era as the calcite deposited in the mud on the seafloor.
+The Moeraki Boulders formed during the Paleocene Era as calcite deposited in the mud on the seafloor.
 As further mud layers deposited, the pressures began their formation.
 The process required millions of years.
 Coastal erosion then exhumed them from the sea mud.

 Leave a Reply